-Take Art History 288 Paris and Berlin: Capitals and Crossroads of the 20th Century (4 Credits) on-campus in the Spring and travel in May/June to complete the field study component.
-(June 2-June 23, 2021)
+Take Art History 288 Paris and Berlin: Capitals and Crossroads of the 20th Century (4 Credits) on-campus in the Spring and travel in June to complete the field study component.
+(June 2022)

 The cities of Paris and Berlin formed a major axis of cultural production and exchange during the twentieth century.
 Both cities were vibrant catalysts for the work of cultural producers of all stripes - from artists, writers, filmmakers, musicians, and architects to social theorists, scientists, psychologists, and political activists.
 As capitals, they also fostered and endured some of the major social and political upheavals of the twentieth century: from the trauma of World War I, to the creation of a networked, intercultural model of exchange in the 1920s and 1930s, and finally, the actual occupation of Paris by Berlin in the 1940s.

 We will explore some of the most important individuals, communities, urban sites, and events associated with Paris and Berlin during this period, culminating in on-site work in each city that will afford you the opportunity to pursue varied modes of presentation: writing, photography, collage, map-making, and video.